-Tanya Grae is the author of UNDOLL (YesYes Books, 2018), a 2017 National Poetry Series finalist, and the chapbook LITTLE WEKIVA RIVER (Five Oaks Press, 2017).
-Her poems have appeared in AGNI, New Ohio Review, The Massachusetts Review, Barrow Street, Fjords, The Los Angeles Review, Post Road, The Florida Review, and elsewhere in journals and anthologies.
+Tanya Grae is the author of Undoll (YesYes Books 2019), a National Poetry Series finalist, and the chapbook Lethe (Five Oaks Press 2018).
+Her poems have appeared or are forthcoming in AGNI, Prairie Schooner, New Ohio Review, The Massachusetts Review, Barrow Street, Fjords, The Los Angeles Review, Post Road, The Florida Review, and elsewhere in journals and anthologies.
 In 2016, Yusef Komunyakaa selected Grae’s poem “The Line of a Girl” to receive the Tennessee Williams/New Orleans Literary Festival Poetry Prize.

 Photo credit: Morgan Van Velsor